Posted by gavin

 postgres takes a lock on the materialized view that prevents querying it,

 which would force the user to wait if the tried to view the report while it

 was regenerating.
 This way we can refresh the report as often as we want

 without interfering with users viewing the report.

 All that's left is to write a view that allows querying the report.
 I retrieve

 The template shows the most recent update and renders the report nicely in a

 table.
 Storing the report as structured data in a table makes it easy to add a

 This django development approach is fast and easily extensible to include more than one report or multiple views of the same report.

-Learn more about Fusionbox, a python development company.
+Learn more about Fusionbox, a Django development company.